Table of Contents[Hide][Show]

 “R as in Rob?
 Or B as in Bob?”

 “I’m sorry sir.
 Can you please repeat the whole number for the fifth time?”

-But on my last conversation, I pulled up the Phonetic Alphabet and was able to give my VIN over the phone in one clean attempt.
-The guy on the other end of the phone was so happy.
-Hopefully, it will help you too.
+But on my last conversation, I pulled up the NATO Phonetic Alphabet and was able to give my VIN over the phone in one clean attempt.
+The call center agent on the other end of the phone was so happy.
+Hopefully, this information on the Military Phonetic Alphabet will help you too.

-If you find yourself needing a Phonetic Alphabet Military Cheatsheet on a regular basis, you might want to bookmark this article or download a mobile app.
-The NATO Phonetic Alphabet (iOS) is free in the iTunes Store.
+If you find yourself needing a Military Phonetic Alphabet Cheatsheet on a regular basis, then you might want to bookmark this article or download a mobile app.
+The NATO Phonetic Alphabet (iOS) app is free in Apple’s iOS App Store.